tgnemecek/core-website/src/collections/pages/legal.md

   We reserve the right to refuse service to anyone for any reason at any time.

-  You understand that your content (not including credit card information), may be transferred unencrypted and involve (a) transmissions over various networks; and (b) changes to conform and adapt to technical requirements of connecting networks or devices.
-Credit card information is always encrypted during transfer over networks.

   You agree not to reproduce, duplicate, copy, sell, resell or exploit any portion of the Service, use of the Service, or access to the Service or any contact on the website through which the service is provided, without express written permission by us.

   The headings used in this agreement are included for convenience only and will not limit or otherwise affect these Terms.

-  SECTION 3 - ACCURACY, COMPLETENESS, AND TIMELINESS OF INFORMATION
+  SECTION 3 - ACCURACY, COMPLETENESS AND TIMELINESS OF INFORMATION

   We are not responsible if information made available on this site is not accurate, complete or current.
 The material on this site is provided for general information only and should not be relied upon or used as the sole basis for making decisions without consulting primary, more accurate, more complete or more timely sources of information.
 Any reliance on the material on this site is at your own risk.